Hands transplanting orchid with soil and tools

 Hands removing orchid for indoor transplantation

 When transplanting orchids indoors, choose the right pot size, material, and ensure proper drainage for healthy growth.
 Carefully remove the orchid from its old pot, inspect roots for damage or overcrowding, and consider dividing if necessary.
+Replant the orchid in a pot that is just slightly larger than its root system, using a well-draining potting mix specifically designed for orchids.
+Place the pot in a location with sufficient indirect sunlight and keep the soil consistently moist, but not waterlogged.
+Best indoor vine plants to pair with orchids include philodendron, pothos, and English ivy, which can provide a beautiful backdrop for the delicate blooms of the orchid.

 Select a slightly larger pot to prevent waterlogging, use well-draining potting mix, position the orchid at the same depth, and pack the mix around the roots for support.